 What is Intel?

 Intel is an American corporation that was founded in 1968 to produce semiconductor devices for data storage.
-Over time, it expanded its product range by introducing a 4-bit CPU and contributed to the development of the computer industry by offering improved versions of microprocessors.
+Over time, it expanded its product range by introducing a 4-bit CPU and contributed to the development of the computer industry by offering improved microprocessor versions.
 Today, the company produces network cards, graphics processors, chipsets, and more.
 In addition, it develops IoT, AI, and cloud technologies.

 1968 – 2006

-The debut emblem bore a stylized company name in lowercase characters.
-The font was clear, strict, even sans serif.
+The debut emblem featured a stylized lowercase version of the company name.
+The font was clear, strict, and even sans serif.
 Its key highlight is the drop-e.
 The letter fell out – it went beyond the lower border of the word “intel” and was located below “t” and “l.”
 The sign had a common line with them as if it were their continuation.
-This emphasis was intentional to draw attention to the word “electronics,” which is meant by the letter “e”.
+This emphasis was intentional, drawing attention to the word “electronics,” which is meant by the letter “e”.
 Another feature of the logo is a large square instead of a dot above the “i.”
 The emblem is blue.

 2006 – 2020

-At the end of 2005, the company decided to change its corporate symbols, presenting an updated version on January 3, 2006.
+At the end of 2005, the company decided to change its corporate symbols and presented an updated version on January 3, 2006.
 Its author is the FutureBrand studio.
 The old logo inspired it with minor adjustments.
-First, the developers replaced the font with Neo Sans Intel from the Neo Sans category by Monotype.
-Then the typeface received some additional fixes in 2014.
+First, the developers replaced the font with Neo Sans Intel from Monotype’s Neo Sans category.
+Then, in 2014, the typeface received some additional fixes.
 As a result, the Intel Clear version was created by Red Peak Branding and Dalton Maag.

 In addition, a graphic element was introduced – the so-called vortex.
-It surrounded the inscription “Intel” and consisted of two stripes of uneven thickness, with the stripes wider on one side than on the other.
+It surrounded the inscription “Intel” and consisted of two stripes of uneven thickness, wider on one side than the other.
 Outwardly, the lines looked like sideways arches.
-The lowercase “e” has been raised to the level of the rest of the letters and separated from them.
+The lowercase “e” has been raised to the level of the other letters and separated from them.
 For “t”, the developers removed the left half of the crossbar, and for “i and “l”, they cut and rounded the lower part of the legs.

 2020 – today